amunategui/amunategui.github.io/_posts/2015-03-07-bagging-in-R.md

 </ul>

 <BR><BR>
 In simple terms, bagging irons out variance from a data set.
 If, after splitting your data into multiple chunks and training them, you find that your predictions are different, your data has variance.
 Bagging can turn a bad thing into a competitive advantage.
 For more theory behind the magic, check out <a href='http://en.wikipedia.org/wiki/Bootstrap_aggregating' targer='_blank'>Bootstrap Aggregating</a> on Wikipedia.
+Bagging was invented by <a href='http://arxiv.org/pdf/1101.0923.pdf' target='_blank'>Leo Breiman</a> at the University of California.
+He is also one of the grandfathers of <a href="http://en.wikipedia.org/wiki/Boosting_%28machine_learning%29" targer="_blank">Boosting</a> and <a href='https://www.stat.berkeley.edu/~breiman/RandomForests/cc_home.htm' target='_blank'>Random Forests</a>.

 <BR><BR>
 **Stability and Accuracy**